Hasosh/Hydrogen-Prediction/README.md

 Hydrogen atoms play a significant role in the analysis and simulation of chemical components.
 However, large Protein datasets often lack hydrogen, ignoring it’s importance.
 Therefore, this project’s goal is to develop a tool that is able to recreate the correct position of hydrogen atoms in large molecules.

+Here you can find our [poster](https://github.com/Hasosh/Hydrogen-Prediction/blob/doc/poster.pdf) to the project.

 ## Dataset

 The dataset used in this project is sourced from the [The Worldwide Protein Data Bank](http://www.wwpdb.org/data/ccd).
 This comprehensive database provides detailed information on protein molecules, including their atomic composition and bonding structures.
 Some key statistics: